Patricia M. Sobrero

 North Carolina State University

-Professor, Extension Education
+Professor, Agricultural and Extension Education

 Leadership Development, Planning and Evaluation Of Program Outcomes

 Organizational Change and Performance

 Patricia M. Sobrero is a retired professor, Agriculture and Extension Education, and former associate vice chancellor, Extension, Engagement and Economic Development, North Carolina State University.
 She served on the ACES think tank as a delegate for the Office of Extension, Engagement and Economic Development, the Department of Agriculture and Extension Education, and NC Cooperative Extension, North Carolina State University; and the Council for Engagement and Outreach Executive Committee, Association of Land-grant Universities.
 In 2008, Dr. Sobrero began serving as associate vice chancellor for Extension, Engagement, and Economic Development, North Carolina State University.
 There she provided leadership for development of the scholarship of engagement task force, the Benchmarking Economic Development reports, urban programs, and the evaluation of Extension, engagement and economic development programs across the colleges and units on campus and statewide.